IATI/IATI-Query-Builder/README.md

 ## Requirements

 A webserver running php and php-curl.
+PHP dependencies are managed using [Composer](http://culttt.com/2013/01/07/what-is-php-composer/).

 ## Installation